PEEK Injection Moulding: Mastering High-Performance Polymer Processing

 • Maximum Required: 400°C (752°F) minimum capability

-• Temperature Control: ±1°C precision throughout system
+• Control de temperatura: ±1°C precision throughout system

-• Heater Bands: High-quality with uniform distribution
+• Bandas calefactoras: High-quality with uniform distribution

 • Insulation: Comprehensive to minimize heat loss